Brahim-Benaissa/Brahim-Benaissa.github.io/_posts/2025-10-24-MEZZI_EFFECT.md

 ## Mezzi effect visualization

-The mezzi effect is a relativistic observational effect that causes galaxies to appear compressed.
-This effect makes distant stars appear closer to the center than they actully are, which leads to miscalculate their orbital speeds.
+The mezzi effect is an observational effect that causes galaxies to appear compressed.
+This effect makes distant stars appear closer to the center than they actully are.
 By accounting for this distortion, the Newtonian model results align with observed flat rotation curves.

 <div class="responsive-iframe">